Brand Name Bleomycin for Injection by Fresenius Kabi Common Name bleomycin

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Lung disease: Bleomycin causes lung problems in about 10% of people using the medication.
-Your doctor may recommend that you have chest X-rays regularly while you are taking bleomycin.
 People with lung disease are more likely to be affected by this problem.
 If you have lung disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you experience shortness of breath, cough, noisy breathing or chest pain, contact your doctor immediately.

 Kidney disease: Bleomycin is removed from the body by the kidneys.
 If you have ever had kidney problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.